DeMONLab-BioFINDER/karlsson_synthetic_taupet/README.md

 Note that this repo contains both 1) code for replicating the work in the research article by training a new model and evaluating it, as well as 2) a pretrained model that can be used to generate synthetic tau-PET from T1w MRI, age and plasma p-tau217 for new subjects.

+## Inference
+New synthetic tau-PET scans can be generated from MRI, age and plasma p-tau217 using the pretrained model in pretrained_models/unet_taupet_v1/.
+The directory contains a notebook to generate, visualize and save a synthetic scan for a single new case (generate_single_taupet.ipynb), and a python script to generate and save synthetic scans for a dataset with multiple new cases (generate_multiple_taupet.py).
+See more details in pretrained_models/unet_taupet_v1/README.md.

 ## Data preprocessing

 **Imaging**